Ice Pick Headaches: Causes and Treatment

 Ibuprofen is a cheap, over-the-counter that is effective in treating ice picks.
 Melatonin, an over-the-counter insomnia treatment, has also been shown to be an effective treatment option.
 Before taking any medication, consult your doctor.
 He or she will be able to give you individualized advice about your condition.

-The problem with preventative treatment is that these headaches occur so infrequently that it would almost not be worth the effort.
-If you suffer from migraines and take medication for preventative measures, this will also help prevent ice picks.
+The problem with treating these headaches is that they occur so infrequently and last for only second that it would almost not be worth the effort.
+If you suffer from migraines and take medication for preventative measures, this may also help prevent ice picks.
 However, if you don't suffer from migraines, usually the best course of action is to let the headache pass.

 It's important to tell your doctor about your headaches, even if you're already being treated for migraines.
-He may prescribe a different medication to control your migraines and/or offer individualized advice.
+He may prescribe a different medication to control your migraines and offer individualized advice.

 More by this Author